 San Agustin served as the capital of Spanish Florida for over 300 years (1513-1821).
 In 1763, the territory was traded to Great Britain (renamed British East Florida) in exchange for Havana (Cuba).
 In 1819. it was ceded to USA.
 In 1821 (after Adams-Onís Treaty was ratified), St Augustine was designated Florida's capital city (until 1824, when Tallahassee became capital).

-- In 1997, when State of Florida abolished Historic St Augustine Preservation Board, the city assumed control of over 36 buildings that were restored or reconstructed to their historical appearance, and other historic properties, such as the Government House.
-In 2015, St Augustine celebrated the 450th year of its establishment with a visit from Queen Letizia of Spain and Felipe VI of Spain.
+In 1997, when Florida State abolished Historic St Augustine Preservation Board, the city assumed control of over 36 buildings that were restored or reconstructed to their historical appearance.
+In 2015, the town celebrated its 450th anniversary with a visit from Letizia Ortiz Rocasolano (Queen of Spain) and Felipe VI (King of Spain).

-- Hurricane Matthew caused widespread flooding in the downtown city area of St Augustine on October 7, 2016.
+Hurricane Matthew (Category 5 Atlantic storm) caused widespread flooding in downtown St Augustine on October 7, 2016.

 The St Augustine cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near St Augustine, Florida.

 If you lose the St Augustine location on the map, simply reload the page (also with F5 button).
 This feature is integrated with the CruiseMapper's cruise ship tracker tracking the vessels' current positions at sea and in ports.